dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 ## Define data and model paths

-Go back to the *Program.cs* file and create three global constants to hold the paths to the files with data sets and to save the model:
+Go back to the *Program.cs* file and create three global fields to hold the paths to the files with data sets and to save the model:

 * `_datapath` has the path to the data set used to train the model.
 * `_testdatapath` has the path to the data set used to evaluate the model.